 DRIVING DISTANCE: Where to Go for a Kid-Friendly Mid-Atlantic Fall Getaway

 In summer, hiking, fishing, swimming, and boating are popular pastimes.
 In winter, there’s downhill skiing at Camelback, Shawnee, and Jack Frost, as well as opportunities to snowshoe and ice-skate on frozen lakes.
 Spring brings high waters on the Delaware River for paddling a canoe or kayak.

 Late in the year, fall vacation ideas abound when apple picking, pumpkin patches, and vibrant foliage weave a patchwork of color.
 And if the weather doesn’t cooperate, there are numerous indoor water parks, such as Kalahari and Aquatopia.

 Where to Stay in the Poconos

-One of the best all-inclusive family resorts in the U.S., homespun Woodloch Pines Resort has been owned and operated by the same family since 1958.
-With scores of kid-favorite activities on the sparkling lake, plus swimming pools, ice skating, go-carts, and bedtime-friendly evening entertainment, will be a hit with all of your family members.
+One of the best all-inclusive family resorts in the U.S., homespun Woodloch Resort has been owned and operated by the same family since 1958.
+With scores of activities for family members of all ages, the sparkling lake, swimming pools, ice skating, go-carts, and bedtime-friendly evening entertainment, will be a hit with all of your family members.
 Woodloch is an ideal multigenerational travel destination, as the variety of scheduled and unscheduled activities—including family games and evening entertainment—will bring everyone together.

 5. Cooperstown, New York